lexik/LexikFormFilterBundle/Resources/doc/index.md

 }
 ```

-Then we can use it in our "root" type.
+Then we can use it in our `ItemFilterType` type.
 But we will embed it by using a `filter_collection_adapter` type.
 This type will allow us to use the `add_shared` option to add joins (or other stuff) we needed to apply conditions on fields from the embedded type (`OptionsFilterType` here).

 ```php